 Two AR Rahman songs pay tribute to Nusrat Fateh Ali Khan.
 ‘Varaagha Nadikarai’ from Sangamam is inspired by the Punjabi folk song ‘Lal Meri Pat’, which is technically not a Nusrat song per se, but Rahman based it on his version of it.
 Then there’s ‘Tere Bina’ from Guru – a lovely song that was due to be sung by Murtaza and Qadir Khan, but was rerecorded in Rahman’s voice at director Mani Ratnam’s insistence. (the brothers can still be heard in the opening strains of the track) I love the song, but hate the visuals – the cheesy dance routines do not fit the semi-spiritual vibe.

 I was never a huge Atif Aslam fan – despite some of the songs from his band Jal being ear-wormy enough.
 Until I heard his Coke Studio songs – two of which stand out.
 ‘Wasta Pyaar Da’, a mash-up of Michael Jackson’s ‘Billie Jean’ with a traditional Punjabi song, and ‘Jal Pari’.
-The second song’s from Aslam’s own solo album, but at 4:39 of the performance, he segues into Nusrat’s ‘Tu Mera Dil’.
+The second song’s from Aslam’s own solo album.
+At 4:39 of the performance, he segues into Nusrat’s ‘Tu Mera Dil’.
 The transition is done without drawing too much attention towards itself, a smart little homage that makes this Nusrat fan feel all warm and fuzzy inside.

 One of the most interesting things you will hear is the Brooklyn Qawwali Party, a tribute band formed by percussionist Brooke Martinez specifically to cover Nusrat Fateh Ali songs.
 This 9-minute version of Musst Musst, complete with claps, a wind section, a double bass, an electric guitar – and even a harmonium – is sublime, especially when the guys sing the main chorus of the song.